-- 3.1 At and after the Effective Time, each share certificate which immediately prior to the Effective Time represented outstanding shares of Common Stock or Preferred Stock of Mitcham (as applicable, a "Mitcham Certificate") shall be deemed for all purposes to evidence ownership of, and to represent, the number of shares of Common Stock or Preferred Stock, as the case may be, of MIND into which the shares of Common Stock or Preferred Stock of Mitcham represented by such Mitcham Certificate immediately prior to the Effective Time have been converted pursuant to this Agreement.
-The registered holder of any Mitcham Certificate outstanding immediately prior to the Effective Time, as such holder appears in the books and records of Mitcham (or of the transfer agent in respect of the Common Stock and Preferred Stock of Mitcham), immediately prior to the Effective Time, shall, until such Mitcham Certificate is surrendered for transfer or exchange, have and be entitled to exercise any voting and other rights with respect to and to receive any dividends or other distributions on the shares of Common Stock or Preferred Stock, as the case may be, of Mitcham represented by any such Mitcham Certificate have been converted pursuant to this Agreement. - 3.2 Each holder of a Mitcham Certificate shall, upon the surrender of such Mitcham Certificate to the Surviving Corporation (or the transfer agent in respect of the Common Stock or Preferred Stock of MIND, as the case may be) for cancellation after the Effective Time, be entitled to receive from the Surviving Corporation (or the transfer agent in respect of the Common Stock or Preferred Stock, as the case may be), a certificate (a "MIND Certificate") representing the number of shares of Common Stock or Preferred Stock of MIND, as the case may be, into which the shares of Common Stock or Preferred Stock represented by such Mitcham Certificate have been converted pursuant to this Agreement.
-If any such MIND Certificate is to be issued in a name other than that in which the Mitcham Certificate surrendered for exchange is registered, such exchange shall be conditioned upon (i) the Mitcham Certificate so surrendered being properly endorsed or otherwise in proper form for transfer and (ii) the person requesting such exchange either paying any transfer or other taxes required by reason of the issuance of the MIND Certificate in a name other than that of the registered holder of the Mitcham Certificate surrendered, or establishing to the satisfaction of the Surviving Corporation, or the transfer agent in respect of the Common Stock or Preferred Stock, as the case may be, that such tax has been paid or is not applicable. - 3.3 Where no Mitcham Certificate has been issued in the name of a holder of shares of Common Stock or Preferred Stock of Mitcham, a "book entry" (i.e., a computerized or manual entry) shall be made in the shareholder records of the Surviving Corporation to evidence the issuance to such holder of an equal number of shares of Common Stock or Preferred Stock of MIND, as the case may be.
+3.1 At and after the Effective Time, each share certificate which immediately prior to the Effective Time represented outstanding shares of Common Stock or Preferred Stock of Mitcham (as applicable, a "Mitcham Certificate") shall be deemed for all purposes to evidence ownership of, and to represent, the number of shares of Common Stock or Preferred Stock, as the case may be, of MIND into which the shares of Common Stock or Preferred Stock of Mitcham represented by such Mitcham Certificate immediately prior to the Effective Time have been converted pursuant to this Agreement.
+The registered holder of any Mitcham (or of the transfer agent in respect of the Common Stock and Preferred Stock of Mitcham), immediately prior to the Effective Time, shall, until such Mitcham Certificate is surrendered for transfer or exchange, have and be entitled to exercise any voting and other rights with respect to and to receive any dividends or other distributions on the shares of Common Stock or Preferred Stock of Mitcham into which the shares of Common Stock or Preferred Stock, as the case may be, of Mitcham into which the shares of Common Stock or Preferred Stock, as the case may be, of Mitcham represented by any such Mitcham Certificate have been converted pursuant to this Agreement.

+3.2 Each holder of a Mitcham Certificate shall, upon the surrender of such Mitcham Certificate to the Surviving Corporation (or the transfer agent in respect of the Common Stock or Preferred Stock of MIND, as the case may be) for cancellation after the Effective Time, be entitled to receive from the Surviving Corporation (or the transfer agent in respect of the Common Stock or Preferred Stock, as the case may be), a certificate (a "MIND Certificate") representing the number of shares of Common Stock or Preferred Stock of MIND, as the case may be, into which the shares of Common Stock or Preferred Stock of MIND, as the case may be, into which the shares of Common Stock or Preferred Stock of MIND, as the case may be, into which the shares of Common Stock or Preferred Stock or Preferred Stock of MIND, as the case may be, into which the shares of Common Stock or Preferred Stock, as the case may be, that such tax has been paid or is not applicable.

+3.3 Where no Mitcham Certificate has been issued in the name of a holder of shares of Common Stock or Preferred Stock of Mitcham, a "book entry" (i.e., a computerized or manual entry) shall be made in the shareholder records of the Surviving Corporation to evidence the issuance to such holder of an equal number of shares of Common Stock or Preferred Stock of MIND, as the case may be.